styck/NightraidersAtari/README.md

 # Nightraiders Atari
 Nightraiders Atari computer game written in 6502 assemgbly language in 1982-1983, originally was a vertical scrolling game like Xevious but Datamost wanted to do "3D" so requested to redo as it is seen here.
+More about the game at https://en.wikipedia.org/wiki/Nightraiders

 ![alt text](https://github.com/styck/NightraidersAtari/blob/main/Images/NightRaidersTitleScreen.png?raw=true "NightRaider Title Screen")